XHYN-PH/XHYN-V/docs/COMPATIBILITY.md

 ## Reporting compatibility

-Open a device compatibility issue in the repository, or share a report in the [Telegram community](https://t.me/xhynv).
+Open a device compatibility issue in the repository, or share a report in the issues or [Telegram community](https://t.me/xhynv).
 Include:

 - Device model, SoC, GPU, RAM and Android version.
 - XHYN V version and driver name/version.